odewdney/emporiavue/README.md

-# emporiavue
+# Emporia Vue

 MicroPython projects for the Emporia Vue

-Emporia
+## Emporia
+This runs on the ESP32 on the Emporia Vue.

+Flashed with MicroPython.

+the emporia.py module reads the i2c data, and unpacks the data into a dictionay/structure

+the powermon read the data in a loop and sends to a MQTT server

-SWD
+## SWD
 AMD-SWD impementation

-Read/write flash/ram
+Read/write flash/ram using the existing SWD connection between the EPS32 and teh SAMD09